For anybody who has been involved in cryptocurrency mining for some time, you will no doubt have considered using NiceHash.

 What is NiceHash?

 NiceHash is an online marketplace for buying and selling your computer’s processing power.
 This processing power is known as hashing power in cryptocurrency terminology.
-It’s like an exchange service where you’re exchanging computing power for Bitcoin.
+It’s like an exchange service where you’re exchanging computing power for Bitcoin or one of many other cryptocurrencies that use proof of work mining.

 Anyone can sell their hashing power, even if you only have a small gaming machine.
 And anyone can buy hashing power if they want to take advantage of mining without spending an exorbitant amount of money on mining hardware.

 NiceHash has been in business since April 2014, so they know quite a bit about cryptocurrency mining and exchange.
-Since opening its virtual doors, NiceHash has become the largest hashpower marketplace in the world, with over 170,000 miners, more than 3.3 million orders served, and over 181,000 BTC paid out.
+Since opening its virtual doors, NiceHash has become the largest hashpower marketplace in the world, with over 250,000 daily active miners, more than 3.3 million orders served, and over 181,000 BTC paid out.

-Needless to say, NiceHash has gained the trust of cryptocurrency enthusiasts around the world.
+Needless to say, over the course of seven years and so many served orders and payouts, NiceHash has gained the trust of cryptocurrency enthusiasts around the world.
 One other reason for the success of NiceHash is its low fees and ease of use, making it a good choice for first time miners just getting their feet wet.

-NiceHash has servers located across the globe and uses cutting edge technology in its infrastructure and delivery.
+NiceHash has servers located in east Europe, west Europe, the eastern U.S., and the western U.S. It uses cutting edge technology in its infrastructure and delivery.
 Each registered user also receives a secure and insured BitGo wallet for BTC deposits.

 How NiceHash Works